SpencerPresley/COSC425-DATA/README.md

 - **Configurable Pipeline**: Customizable date ranges, models, and processing options
 - **And more!**: There are many useful tools within the academic metrics package that can be used for much more than just classification of academic research data, and they're all quite intuitive to use.
 See [Other Uses](./additional_information/OtherUses.md) for more information.

-## Documentation and example site built using Salisbury University data from 2009-2024
+## Documentation

-To be able to see any and all implementation details from the code logic, structure, prompts, and more you can check out our documentation.
+To be able to see any and all implementation details regarding code logic, structure, prompts, and more you can check out our documentation.
 The documentation is built with [*Sphinx*](https://github.com/sphinx-doc/sphinx), allowing for easy use and a sense of famliarity.

 [**Academic Metrics Documentation**](https://cosc425-data.readthedocs.io/en/latest/)

+## Example Site and Demo

 We also built an example site with the data we collected so that you can get a small idea of the potential uses for the data.
 This is by no means the only use case, but it does serve as a nice introduction to decide if this package would be useful for you.